-Bake the kugel, uncovered, in the preheated oven for 45 to 50 minutes, or until it is set, the top is golden brown, and a tester inserted in the center comes out clean.
+Bake the kugel, uncovered, in the preheated oven for 45 to 50 minutes or until it is set.
+The top should be golden brown and a tester inserted in the center should come out clean.

 Alongside the kugel, serve a salad, like an heirloom tomato salad with goat cheese and arugula, or a romaine salad with sun-dried tomatoes, pecans, and feta.
 Of course, you can skip the cheese on either salad if you feel the kugel already has plenty.